 The true story of the business can only be read on the higher time frames, zooming out and seeing the whole picture.
 Daily price bars say a whole day of details, and thus bear more weight.

 Solution: Analyze and trade only the daily chart at first in Forex trading in Zambia

-The alternative to the question of not first having to exchange the daily chart is to concentrate more on the time span of the daily chart.
+The alternative to the question of not first having to trade the daily chart is to concentrate more on the time span of the daily chart.
 I’ve published a number of posts describing why you can deal in longer time frames and I’m not going to mention any of the explanations.
 Still, it’s enough to suggest, if you don’t grasp the main rates and how to search and sell patterns in the daily map, under the daily chart, you’ll never make money in every time frame.

 If you choose to trade intra-day charts, first you need to consider what the regular charts are doing, in terms of patterns and rates, as well as market action.
 The answer is to both appreciate the value of mastering the regular map and work on it before you master it.

 6. Forex traders in Zambia have Poor money management

 Bad money management is a massive challenge that is (most actually) dooming many traders before they even allow themselves a chance to get going.
 The root cause of this problem is both inadequate education / weak awareness about the value of money management, and greed.
 Many people just don’t want to accept that they can’t risk a lot of money per trade, so they crank up the risk right out of the gate and proceed to lose all their money as soon as possible.

 The two greatest money management errors people create are dealing for capital that you can’t afford to lose and investing too much every deal or trade.
 Another part of this is not knowing how much you can fail emotionally and financially per exchange and still be Fine.